 2 Samuel 9

-What follows is one of the purest pictures of grace in all of Scripture.
-The one David finds is Mephibosheth - Jonathan's son, Saul's grandson, lame in both feet, living in exile in a place called Lo-debar, “no pasture.”
-He is the broken heir of a fallen and rival house, with no claim on the king and nothing to offer him.
-And David fetches him out, speaks Fear not over his terror, restores to him all the land of Saul, and seats him at the royal table forever, as one of the king's own sons.
-He is not healed; he is welcomed.
-The chapter asks the reader to watch closely, because the shape of what the king does here - seeking the lost, lifting the unworthy, adopting the outsider to his own table - is the very shape of a greater kindness shown to us.
+The one he finds is Mephibosheth - Jonathan's son, Saul's grandson, lame in both feet, hidden in a town called Lo-debar, “no pasture.”
+The broken heir of a rival house, with no claim and nothing to offer.
+David fetches him out, speaks Fear not over his terror, gives back Saul's land, and seats him at the table forever, as one of his own sons.
+He arrives lame and leaves welcomed.
+Watch the shape of it.

 Tap any highlighted phrase to jump to the commentary that unpacks it.